 - 12. A standard vehicle crossing must be provided on Corries Lane to the satisfaction of the Responsible Authority.
 A vehicle crossing permit must be taken out for the construction of the vehicle crossings. - 13.
 Prior to the construction commencing, engineering drainage plans, and detailed computations must be submitted and approved by the Responsible Authority. - 14.
-The drainage plans are to be undertaken in accordance with the Infrastructure Design Manual and Australian Rainfall and Runoff 2016 and shall incorporate (but not limited to) the following: - (a) The development as a whole must be self-draining to the legal point of discharge. - (b) All drainage courses within the development must pass through easements or reserves shown on the plan of subdivision. - (c) Volume of water discharging from the development in a 10% AEP storm shall not exceed the 20% AEP storm prior to development.
+The drainage plans are to be undertaken in accordance with the Infrastructure Design Manual and Australian Rainfall and Runoff 2016 and shall incorporate (but not limited to) the following: - (a) The development as a whole must be self-draining to the legal point of discharge. - (b) All drainage courses within the development must pass through easements or reserves shown on the plan of subdivision.

+- (c) Volume of water discharging from the development in a 10% AEP storm shall not exceed the 20% AEP storm prior to development.
 Peak flow must be controlled by the use of a detention system located and constructed to the satisfaction of the Responsible Authority.
-If the existing drainage system is to be augmented to cater for the flows this is to be at the developer's cost. - (d) Stormwater runoff must meet the "Urban Stormwater Best Practice Environmental Management Guidelines (CSIRO 1999)". - (e) Flow paths of the 1% AEP storm must be determined, and the subdivision designed so that no property is inundated by such a storm.
-The flow paths must be indicated on the engineering plans. - (f) The drainage system must be designed to include provision to intercept litter. - (g) The drainage design must take into account any applicable drainage or flood management strategy.

-- 15. Storm water drainage from the proposed buildings and impervious surfaces must be retained and disposed of within the boundaries of the subject land to the satisfaction of the Responsible Authority.
+If the existing drainage system is to be augmented to cater for the flows this is to be at the developer's cost.
+This augmentation can include upgrading or formalising swales within the road reserve down to a water course to ensure that the greater community is not impacted by the development. - (d) Stormwater runoff must meet the "Urban Stormwater Best Practice Environmental Management Guidelines (CSIRO 1999)". - (e) Flow paths of the 1% AEP storm must be determined, and the development designed so that no property is inundated by such a storm.
+The flow paths must be indicated on the engineering plans - (f) The drainage system must be designed to include provision to intercept litter. - (g) The drainage design must take into account any applicable drainage or flood management strategy. - 15.
+Storm water drainage from the development and impervious surfaces must be disposed of into the approved Stormwater Strategy and to the satisfaction of the Responsible Authority.
 Overflows from on-site storage systems must be directed away from any wastewater disposal areas. - 16.
 Sediment discharges must be restricted from any construction activities within the property in accordance with relevant Guidelines including Construction Techniques for Sediment Control (EPA 1991). - 17.
 Unless otherwise approved by the Responsible Authority there must be no buildings, structures, or improvements located over proposed drainage pipes and easements on the property. - 18.
 Prior to the commencement of the development and post completion, notification including photographic evidence must be sent to Council's Asset Services identifying any existing damage to council assets.
 Any existing works affected by the development must be fully reinstated at no cost to and to the satisfaction of the Responsible Authority.